 You’ll be glad to know that by 2014 the most awaited seasonal event redeemed itself and last year saw a 30% increase in number of xmas parties taking place.

 More than 70,000 people are expected to down their pens, work tools and laptops for Xmas parties their year, with 81% of businesses holding work party events.
 It is not surprising that the more parties businesses have the more stories we hear flying around the office.

 Morgan Pryce, office rental agents in London work with some of the largest office based businesses in the UK.
-They have heard it all before, so here they divulge their wisdom to help you get through the office party without (too many) mishaps:
+They have heard it all before, so here they divulge their wisdom to help you in navigating the office Christmas party without (too many) mishaps: